2000 LTE 2500 Suburban Restoration in Florida For Sale

 John Russo has earned a specialty certificate in Structural Analysis and Damage Repair, which qualifies him as an ASE Collision Repair Technician.
 Coupled with hands-on repair experience since 1980, you can be absolutely sure that your car will be treated with complete professionalism, and the repair job will be to a like-new level.

-So, don't hesitate.
-Rest assured that your vehicle will be repaired to factory specifications, and the paint job will be flawless, for a pre-crash looks of your car.
-If you are from Ft Myers, Palm Beach Customs is the best place to be for a collision repair.
-Please use the button below to learn how to go about the collision repair:
+Rest assured that your vehicle will be repaired to factory specifications (or better), and the paint job will be flawless, for pre-crash looks of your car.

 Palm Beach Customs has been around since the 1980s and while we have evolved over time, from being a full service gas station, collision repair shop, along with the classic car restorations that are our focus now, we have always been proud of our environmental awareness and cleanliness.